Arithmetic Fuchsian group: Relations with geometry

-Selberg's trace formula shows that for an hyperbolic surface of finite volume it is equivalent to know the length spectrum (the collection of lengths of all closed geodesics on $S$, with multiplicities) and the spectrum of $\Delta$.
-However the precise relation is not explicit.
+Selberg's trace formula shows that, for a hyperbolic surface of finite volume, it is equivalent to know the length spectrum (the collection of lengths of all closed geodesics on $S$, with multiplicities) and the spectrum of $\Delta$.
+However, the precise relation is not explicit.

 Another relation between spectrum and geometry is given by Cheeger's inequality, which in the case of a surface $S$ states roughly that a positive lower bound on the spectral gap of $S$ translates into a positive lower bound for the total length of a collection of smooth closed curves separating $S$ into two connected components.

 Quantum ergodicity

-The quantum ergodicity theorem of Shnirelman, Colin de Verdière and Zelditch states that on average, eigenfunctions equidistribute on $S$.
-The unique quantum ergodicity conjecture of Rudnick and Sarnak asks whether the stronger statement that individual eigenfunctions equidistribure is true.
+The quantum ergodicity theorem of Alexander Shnirelmann, Yves Colin de Verdière, and Steven Zelditch states that on average, eigenfunctions equidistribute on $S$.
+The unique quantum ergodicity conjecture of Zeev Rudnick and Peter Sarnak asks whether the stronger statement that individual eigenfunctions equidistribute is true.
 Formally, the statement is as follows.